ancap-ch/from-en/pl/Universally Preferable Behaviour/p03_ch03_02_existence_versus_non-existence.md

 [^9]: Probably more, since evil people are always drawn to power.

-[^10]: For a more detailed discussion of the role that *parents* play in inculcating the fantasy that “power equals virtue,” see [On Truth](http://wiki.mises.org/wiki/On_Truth).
+[^10]: For a more detailed discussion of the role that *parents* play in inculcating the fantasy that “power equals virtue”, see [On Truth](http://wiki.mises.org/wiki/On_Truth).

 [^11]: See [Practical Anarchy, Part 2](http://wiki.mises.org/wiki/Book:Practical_Anarchy/2), Chapter 5: "War, profit, and the state".